Mercury(II) hydroxide

 Mercury(II) hydroxide or mercuric hydroxide is the metal hydroxide with the chemical formula Hg(OH)_{2}.
 The compound has not been isolated in pure form, although it has been the subject of several studies.
 Attempts to isolate Hg(OH)_{2} yield yellow solid HgO.

-The solid has produced it by irradiating a frozen mixture of mercury, oxygen and hydrogen.
+The solid has been produced by irradiating a frozen mixture of mercury, oxygen and hydrogen.
 The mixture had been produced by evaporating mercury atoms at 50 °C into a gas consisting of neon, argon or deuterium (in separate experiments) plus 2 to 8% hydrogen and 0.2 to 2.0% oxygen.
 The mixture was then condensed at 5 kelvins onto a caesium iodide window, through which it could be irradiated.